gengyong/luaaa/README.md

 It was implement intent to use only one header file, with very simple interface, easy to integrate to exists project.

-With luaaa, you don't need to write wrapper codes for your exists class/function, and you don't need to run any other tool to generate wrapper codes.
+With luaaa, you don't need to write wrapper codes for exists class/function, and you don't need to run any other tool to generate wrapper codes.
 Just define the class to export and enjoy using it in lua.

 Luaaa has no dependencies to other libs but lua and c++11 standard lib, no cpp files.

-To use it, just copy and include 'luaaa.hpp' in your source file.
+To use it, just copy and include 'luaaa.hpp' in source file.

 ## Features

 * simple.
 * powerful.
+* no genrated wrapper codes.
-* works lua 5.1, 5.2 and 5.3 version.
+* works with lua 5.1, 5.2, 5.3 and 5.4.

 ## Quick Start